Yuya-Noboru/refugee-town/refugee-town/readme.txt

 Heroes:
   - Upgraded Heroes portraits and specialty visuals.
   - Removed Areman spellbook.
-  - Reworked Shayan specialty mechanics. generate a console error but it does works).
+  - Reworked Shayan specialty mechanics. generate a console error but it does work).
   - Fixed female/male sprites being switched for some heroes.

 Spells: